 At the same time, you undertake an independent research project, likely to be related to the development and validation of new diagnostic methods using state-of-the-art equipment such as tandem mass spectrometry.

-The program is accredited by the American Board of Medical Genetics and Genomics (ABMGG).
+The program is accredited by the the Accreditation Council for Graduate Medical Education.